-Guatemala youth home fire kills 20
+Fire kills 21 in Guatemalan youth home

 - Guatemala's president has declared three days of mourning

-(CNN)Twenty people were killed after a fire tore through a youth home on Wednesday in San Jose Pinula, Guatemala, the country's National Civil Police said.
-Video from the scene showed sobbing family members outside the home, banging on the doors looking for loved ones.
+(CNN)Twenty-one people -- mostly teenage girls -- were killed after a fire tore through a youth home in San Jose Pinula, Guatemala, on Wednesday.

-Nineteen female residents of Virgen de la Asunción Safe Home were killed in the blaze, all of them between the ages of 13 and 17, the National Civil Police told CNN en Espanol.
-A cook at the home was also killed.

-The fire, which began around 9 a.m., injured 36 other minors, 11 of them critically, police said.

-The blaze started when some of the youths in the home set fire to a mattress on their way to breakfast, said Abner David Paredes Cruz, the attorney for Guatemala's Human Rights office.
+The blaze started when some of the youths in the Virgen de la Asunción Safe Home set fire to a mattress on their way to breakfast, said Abner David Paredes Cruz, the attorney for Guatemala's Human Rights office.

+Nineteen female residents of the home -- all between the ages of 13 and 17 -- were killed in the blaze, the country's National Civil Police told CNN en Espanol.

+Video from the scene showed sobbing family members outside the home, banging on the doors, looking for loved ones.

+A cook at the home was also killed, along with one other person.
+It wasn't immediately clear if the 21st victim was a resident of the youth home.

+The fire, which began around 9 a.m.
+(10 a.m.
+ET), injured 37 other minors, according to the Public Ministry; the National Civil Police said 11 of the victims were seriously injured.

 The facility houses minors who have suffered physical, psychological and sexual violence, or who have mild disabilities.
-Some residents have been abandoned, addicted to drugs, or been victims of trafficking, the Guatemalan government said
+Some residents have been abandoned, addicted to drugs, or been victims of trafficking, the Guatemalan government said.

 Human rights groups criticized the home in the past, saying it was overcrowded and was lacking in specialized care for residents.

-"It's a terrible event, what happened, and more terrible that this could be avoided," Anabella Morfín, Guatemala's general prosecutor, said.
+"It's a terrible event, what happened, and more terrible that this could be avoided," Morfín said.

+Sobbing, she said she was told at the youth home that her daughter died in the fire.
+She identified her body at the morgue.

+"It's just not possible, this tragedy, and the violation of human rights ... it's sad," Ramirez Soza said.

-Some parents feared their children were among the dead.
+Other parents feared their children were among the dead.

 "I am hurting as a mother because she does not deserve this.
 I gave her advice.
 I hope that it is not her," Carolina Juarez, whose daughter was in the home, told AFP.